techpearls/TrainScheduleManagementSystem/README.md

 4. Set Trains.Api as the Startup Project by right clicking on the Trains.Api and selecting `Set As Startup Project`
 5. Build the solution by choosing Build -> Rebuild All (or Build All) from the menu bar
 6. Run using the Run -> Start Without Debugging from the menu bar
-7. Use a tool similar to Postman to use the locally running APIs
+7. Use a tool like Curl or Postman to send requests to the API at endpoint:http://localhost:5000/api/v1/

 ### Assumptions
 1. All times in the APIs are in UTC timezone.
-2. Since POST requests are non-idempotent, if one of the values to create train schedule is wrong, the entire request is rejected.
+2. Since POST requests are non-idempotent, if one of the values to create train schedule is invalid ([0-2359]) the entire request is rejected.

 ### Usage
 1. Creating a new schedule